Nov 18, 2023

 To automate key rotation with AWS KMS using the AWS Command Line Interface (CLI), you can use AWS CloudWatch Events and AWS Lambda.
 CloudWatch Events can be set up to detect the scheduled key rotation event, and a Lambda function can be triggered to handle the key rotation process.
 Here's an example of how you can set this up:

-Step 1: Create a CloudWatch Rule
+Step 1: Create a CloudWatch rule

 First, create a CloudWatch Events rule that triggers based on a schedule.
 For example, you can create a rule that triggers every day at a specific time.